-Applicants should complete the online application process at https:// divinity.wfu.edu/apply (https://divinity.wfu.edu/apply/).
+Applicants should complete the online application process (https://apply.admissions.wfu.edu/apply/).
 In addition to the application, candidates must supply the following supporting documents:

-- 1. official academic transcripts from prior educational institutions attended.
+- official academic transcripts from prior educational institutions attended.
 This includes any work done at a community or technical college, study abroad, or any other school at which the applicant has taken coursework.
 Those whose undergraduate studies are in process need to have an official transcript of work completed to date sent to the admissions office directly from the institution.
 Additionally, applicants must submit a final transcript documenting the completion of their degree. - three letters of recommendation: the requirement includes providing at least two academic references.
 Applicants are encouraged to provide a pastoral recommendation.
-Those who have been out of school for five or more years may provide professional recommendations from an employer or community leader that speak to the applicant's character. - the admissions essay: additional information can be found on the online application and at https://divinity.wfu.edu/admissions/applynow/application-materials/. - 4. a well-organized resume that provides a brief summary of the applicant's educational background, job experience, vocational aspirations, leadership goals and accomplishments, professional affiliations, honors and awards, extracurricular activities, skills, personal qualities, and interests and hobbies. - 5. an application fee of \$75.
+Those who have been out of school for five or more years may provide professional recommendations from an employer or community leader that speak to the applicant's character. - 3. the admissions essay. - 4. a well-organized resume that provides a brief summary of the applicant's educational background, job experience, vocational aspirations, leadership goals and accomplishments, professional affiliations, honors and awards, extracurricular activities, skills, personal qualities, and interests and hobbies. - 5. an application fee of \$75.
 The application fee can be paid using a credit or debit card on the online application, or by submitting a check or money order, made payable to Wake Forest University, to the Office of Admissions.
 The School of Divinity also offers application fee waivers based on qualified program participation.
 If the applicant has participated in one of the programs below within the last two years, s/he may be eligible for an application fee waiver.
 Applicants must contact their director/coordinator to request a letter verifying participation in the program and the dates of participation.
 The letter should be sent to the Office of Admissions in a sealed envelope with the back flap initialed by the authorizing official.

-AmeriCorps, Bill and Melinda Gates Millennium Scholar, Bonner Scholars/ Leaders, Careers Opportunity Research/ NIHM (COR/NIHM), currently enrolled School of Divinity students, currently serving in the U.S. Military, Institute for Recruitment of Teachers (IRT), Leadership Alliance Summer Research Early Identification Program, Ronald McNair Post-baccalaureate Achievement Program, Mellon Minority Undergraduate Fellows Program, National Association of African American Honors Programs (NAAAHP), National College Advising Corps (NCAC), Organization of American States (OAS), Peace Corps, Society for the Advancement of Chicanos and Native Americans in Science (SACNAS), Teach for America
+AmeriCorps, Bill and Melinda Gates Millennium Scholar, Bonner Scholars/Leaders, Careers Opportunity Research/ NIHM (COR/NIHM), currently enrolled School of Divinity students, currently serving in the U.S. Military, Institute for Recruitment of Teachers (IRT), Leadership Alliance Summer Research Early Identification Program, Ronald McNair Post-baccalaureate Achievement Program, Mellon Minority Undergraduate Fellows Program, National Association of African American Honors Programs (NAAAHP), National College Advising Corps (NCAC), Organization of American States (OAS), Peace Corps, Society for the Advancement of Chicanos and Native Americans in Science (SACNAS), Teach for America